-Does my years in Japan changed me so much that I no longer felt at home in my own country?
+Do my years in Japan changed me so much that I no longer felt at home in my own country?

 To be honest, I don’t think my years in Japan change me much.
 Well, at least physically.
 Okay, fine maybe a little weight gain thanks to kaizen 100yen plate sushi and Washoku Sato’s tendon set.
 But I do admit that my inside has undergone a tremendous change.
-I was no longer a shy and dislike being outside of comfort zone 19 years old self that I was before.
+I was no longer shy and dislike being outside of comfort zone 19 years old self that I was before.

 I have changed.

 But change is inevitable in a process of reaching adulthood and personally, I think that even if I didn’t get the chance studying overseas and went to the local college instead, the feeling that home is no longer feels like home would still happen.
 Albeit, at a much smaller scale.
-Maybe home town.
+Maybe hometown.
 Did I make sense lol?